Prince Harry makes series of sensational claims in new memoir

 Prince Harry claims his brother grabbed his collar, ripped his necklace and knocked him to the floor at his London cottage.

-The Guardian reported that the book sets out an argument between the pair which was sparked by comments made by William about Meghan.
+The book sets out an argument between the pair, which Harry claims was sparked by comments made by William about Meghan.

-Prince Harry, the paper says, writes that his brother was critical of his marriage to Meghan Markle - and that Prince William described her as "difficult", "rude" and "abrasive".
+Prince Harry writes that his brother was critical of Meghan Markle with Prince William describing her as "difficult", "rude" and "abrasive".

-The Duke of Sussex reportedly writes that his brother was "parrot[ing] the press narrative" as the confrontation escalated.
+The Duke of Sussex said that his brother was "parrot[ing] the press narrative" as the confrontation escalated, according to the Guardian.

 Prince Harry is said to describe what happened next, including an alleged physical altercation.